isaacnmm/pestpolicy-hugo2XX/content/posts/should-you-caulk-first-or-paint-first/index.md

 ---
 title: Should You Caulk First or Paint First
-description: Many homeowners and DIY enthusiasts grapple with this question - should caulk before or after painting?
-Well, we've got you covered.
+description: Many homeowners and DIY enthusiasts grapple with this question
 slug: /should-you-caulk-first-or-paint-first/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00